Pull the local septic file first

 North Dakota's main wrinkle is that the statewide code points to a local public health workflow, so permit-file quality and local standards matter more than a generic statewide price band.
 Final design, permit timing, and approval still need local verification.

 North Dakota quote conversations get more real once you know which local public health unit holds the permit file and whether inspection or complaint history is already in view.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.